What we'll cover:

 People teams should give managers a framework for how to score their direct reports.
 That means three things: picking a scale, explaining what each number means, and figuring out what the distribution of scores may be.

 Second, define what each point means.
 It’s likely variations on low, average, and high performance, but it’s important that everyone in the company have the same definitions.
-All managers should know what a 5 means on the scale you provide -- whether it’s midlevel performance, solid with potential for growth, exceeds expectations, or very high performance.
+For example, all managers should know what a “5” means on the scale you provide -- whether it’s mid-level performance, solid with potential for growth, exceeds expectations, or very high performance.

-A note on defining terms: For midlevel performers, be careful using terms like “average” or “medium,” as these terms can influence managers’ scoring styles.
+A note on defining terms: For mid-level performers, be careful using terms like “average” or “medium,” as these terms can influence managers’ scoring styles.
 If you call the middle number “average,” it can seem like a harsher judgment than it is.
-Terms like “solid,” “standard,” “potential reached,” “meets expectations,” get to that meaning without the potential negative connotations.
+Terms like “solid,” “standard,” “potential reached,” and “meets expectations,” get to that meaning without the potential negative connotations.

 To sum up, here’s what to review when training managers on giving scores: